Alejogb1/job-board/blog-data/ant-proxy-configuration-setup.md

 </project>

 ```
-Okay so let's walk through this Each `<property>` tag defines a system property name with a corresponding value In this case `http.proxyHost` and `http.proxyPort` specify the proxy for http connections `https.proxyHost` and `https.proxyPort` handle https connections
+ so let's walk through this Each `<property>` tag defines a system property name with a corresponding value In this case `http.proxyHost` and `http.proxyPort` specify the proxy for http connections `https.proxyHost` and `https.proxyPort` handle https connections

 Now that `http.nonProxyHosts` line this is key It's a pipe-separated list of hosts that should bypass the proxy For example this set of configurations the example shows local connections and addresses of the internal network These connections will not be sent through the proxy server